RyannKim327/Telegram-Bot/ReadMe.md

 ---
 ### Introduction
-> We've beed developing facebook bot since 2022, and I
+> We've beed developing facebook bot since 2022, and I applied bot in one of my project which is `Sulat Baybayin X`.
+Th